localgovdrupal/docs/docs/src/features/services/technical.md

 :::

 ## Roles / permissions
-This feature does not define any permissions itself, but if the localgov_workflowand localgov_roles modules are enabled then they will apply to the content defined in this feature.
+This feature does not define any permissions itself, but if the localgov_workflow and localgov_roles modules are enabled then they will apply to the content defined in this feature.

 ## Advanced configuration
+todo

 ## Theming